-Exploring the contribution – and showcasing the work – of a remarkable group of Jewish émigré and American-born designers and architects, this exhibition examines a bold new direction in design and thought that helped create a modern domestic landscape.
+Exploring the contribution – and showcasing the work – of a remarkable group of Jewish émigré and American-born designers and architects, Designing Home: Jews and Midcentury Modernism examined a bold new direction in design and thought that helped create a modern domestic landscape.

 This exhibition featured vintage furnishings, housewares, and graphic designs by Anni Albers, George Nelson, Richard Neutra, Alvin Lustig, Saul Bass, Ernest Sohn, and more than 25 other individuals who helped forge this important movement.

 Designing Home: Jews and Midcentury Modernism was created and organized by he Contemporary Jewish Museum, San Fransisco, with guest curator Donald Albrecht.